 The man’s wish was to go forward in time and into the future, to hear how his son’s words would have an impact on Rome.
 The man wept with happiness and said: “I know that my son’s poems were immortal!”

 The angel granted this request, but with a most surprising twist.
 Everyone loved the son’s poetry, but when the reign of Tiberius ended, the poems were forgotten.
 The father was greatly disappointed by this.

 The angel went on to tell the story of the military son who went to serve in a distance place and became a centurion.

 “[Your son] was just and good.
 One afternoon, one of his servants fell ill, and it appeared that he would die.
 Your son had heard of a rabbi who was able to cure illnesses, and he rode for days and days in search of him.
 Along the way, he learned that the man he was seeking was the Son of God.
 He met others who had been cured by him, and they instructed your son in the man’s teachings.
 And so, despite the fact that he was a Roman centurion, he converted to their faith.
 Shortly after that, he reached the place where the man he was looking for was visiting.

 He told the man that one of his servants was gravely ill, and the rabbi made ready to go to his house with him.
 But the centurion was a man of faith, and looking into the eyes of the rabbi, he knew that he was surely in the presence of the Son of God.

-Then, instructing Santiago for the last time, the alchemist said: “No matter what he does, every person plays a central role in history of the world.
-And normally he doesn’t know it.”
-According the narrator, the boy smiled, said his farewell to the alchemist, and was ready for his final journey — that of a shepherd seeking his treasure.
+Then, instructing Santiago for the last time, the alchemist said: “No matter what he does, every person plays a central role in the history of the world.
+And normally, he doesn’t know it.”
+Then, the boy smiled, said his farewell to the alchemist, and was ready for his final journey — that of a shepherd seeking his treasure.